AndersSpear/fish_torrent/README.md

 ### Anders
 - `torrent.rs`: Parse `.torrent` file, make hashes and piece info avaliable to others.
-- `p2p.rs`: Peer to peer communication, sends and recieves data according to bt protocol.
+- `p2p.rs`: Peer to peer communication, sends and receives data according to bt protocol.
 - Pretty progress bar (its supposed to be blue but that part broke)
 - Considerably less bugfixing.

 ### Alexandra
-- `main.rs`: Main event loop, coordinates the other modules
+- `main.rs`: Main event loop, timers, coordinates the other modules
 - `strategy.rs`: Decides what messages to send
+- Bugfixing galore part 2.
+- Implemented seeder mode to test seeding

 ### Paul
 - `tracker.rs`: talks to the tracker with http